rakshitbharat/ESP32-Motion-Detection-Telegram-Notifier/README.md

 ---

-**🚀 Ready to build your smart motion detector?**
-Follow the setup steps above and you'll have motion alerts in 15 minutes!
+**Ready to get started?** Follow the setup steps above to configure your motion detection system.